Skip to content

 Yes — the City of El Paso Planning and Inspections Department requires residential roofing permits for tear-off and reroof projects, with mid-progress inspection.
 Surrounding county and Las Cruces (NM) jurisdictions all require permits as well.

-What roof material is best for El Paso?
+Which roof material works for El Paso?

 For flat-roof applications: a reflective TPO membrane or a foam roof with quality reflective topcoat — both reduce summer attic temperatures and energy load meaningfully.
 For steep-pitched applications: a UV-stabilized architectural asphalt shingle with balanced attic ventilation and high SRI (solar reflectance index) granule color, or standing-seam metal with a high-SRI Kynar coating.